-We estimate that our aggregate net benefit from the Texas and various other state Medicaid supplemental payment programs will approximate \$248 million (net of Provider Taxes of \$191 million) during the year ending December 31, 2020.
+We estimate that our aggregate net benefit from the Texas and various other state Medicaid supplemental payment programs will approximate \$288 million (net of Provider Taxes of \$182 million) during the year ending December 31, 2020.
 This estimate is based upon various terms and conditions that are out of our control including, but not limited to, the states'/CMS's continued approval of the programs and the applicable hospital district or county making IGTs consistent with 2019 levels.
 Future changes to these terms and conditions could materially reduce our net benefit derived from the programs which could have a material adverse impact on our future consolidated results of operations.
 In addition, Provider Taxes are governed by both federal and state laws and are subject to future legislative changes that, if reduced from current rates in several states, could have a material adverse impact on our future consolidated results of operations.
-As described below in the 2019 Novel Coronavirus Disease ("COVID-19") Medicare and Medicaid Payment Related Legislation, a 6.2% increase to the Medicaid Federal Matching Assistance Percentage ("FMAP") is included in Public Law No: 116-127 (3/18/2020) Families First Coronavirus Response Act.
-The impact of the enhanced FMAP Medicaid supplemental and DSH payments are reflected in Company results in the quarter ending June 30, 2020.
-We are unable to estimate the prospective financial impact of this provision at this time as Company financial impact is contingent on unknown state action during future eligible federal fiscal quarters.
+As described below in the 2019 Novel Coronavirus Disease Medicare and Medicaid Payment Related Legislation, a 6.2% increase to the Medicaid Federal Matching Assistance Percentage ("FMAP") is included in the Families First Coronavirus Response Act.
+The impact of the enhanced FMAP Medicaid supplemental and DSH payments are reflected in our results for the nine-month period ended September 30, 2020.
+We are unable to estimate the prospective financial impact of this provision at this time as our financial impact is contingent on unknown state action during future eligible federal fiscal quarters.